jacobhilton/deep_learning_curriculum/README.md

 # Deep Learning Curriculum

 This is an advanced curriculum for getting up to speed with some of the latest developments in deep learning, as of July 2022.
 It is heavily biased towards my own research interests, especially large language model alignment, but it should be of general interest.
 It is targeted at people with a strong quantitative background who are familiar with the basics of deep learning, but may otherwise be new to the field.
-I do not expect to keep it up-to-date.
-Credit to John Schulman for an older curriculum which inspired this and from which I cribbed bits and pieces.

 **WARNING**: this curriculum may be extremely challenging to take on alone.
 It is highly recommended to find a more experienced mentor, or at the very least a study partner.
 There are suggestions for more accessible alternatives, which have the same prerequisites, below.

+I do not intend to try to keep this curriculum up-to-date, but PRs are welcome, although I reserve the right to be picky about what gets included to avoid it becoming too bloated.

+Credit to John Schulman for an older curriculum which inspired this and from which I cribbed bits and pieces.

 ## Pre-prerequesites